matthewjh/Syringe/README.md

 ### toClass

-`toClass` creates a binding between a token and a class, meaning that the dependency will be created by constructing a new instance of the class.
+`toClass` creates a binding between a token and a class, meaning that the dependency will be created by constructing a new instance of that class.
 The class's dependencies will be passed into its constructor.

 ````typescript
 /// <reference path="./node_modules/syringe.ts/dist/syringe.d.ts"/>